 3) THYROID AND ADRENALS:

 Hypothyroidism results in extreme fatigue which stimulates the person to crave for sugar or carbs.
 Similarly, adrenals which are either super stressed or tired may result in carb cravings.
 When your body is hyper active, carbohydrates are utilized for energy.
-The stress hormone i.e. Cortisol is released which balances the body by stimulating an individual to feel hungry and refuel the body.
+The stress hormone i.e. cortisol is released which balances the body by stimulating an individual to feel hungry and refuel the body.
+Additionally, people can check their thyroid levels at home with an At Home Thyroid Test.
+People will need to collect a sample – usually a finger prick blood sample – and send it off to a laboratory, getting their results within a few working days.

 4) SLEEP WELL: